serokell/blog-posts/Alex and Happy Part 2/article.md

 `body@#` where `@` is some letter and `#` some number means that the parser must parse each body in succession.
 The pipe (`|`) represents an alternation.
 The parser may parse any of the given bodies, accepting the one that matches.
 An alternative may be empty, meaning that `myNonTerminal : { action }` is also accepted.
-`action@` represents what the parser should do once successfully parsed that rule, such as how to interpret what was parsed, or how to build a data structure.
+`action@` represents what the parser should do once it successfully parsers that rule, such as how to interpret what it has parsed, or how to build a data structure with it.
 Like in Alex, it may be any Haskell expression.

 Production rules may also have an optional type signature.
 For instance, the declaration of `myNonTerminal` could also have been written as such: